Eastern screech owl: Description

 Two color variations are referred to as "red or rufous morphs" and "gray morphs" by bird watchers and ornithologists.
 Rusty birds are more common in the southern parts of the range; pairings of the two color variants do occur.
-While the gray morph provides remarkably effective camouflage amongst the bark of hardwood trees, red morphs may find security in certain pine trees and the colorful leaves of changing deciduous trees.
+While the gray morph provides remarkably effective camouflage against the bark of hardwood trees, red morphs may find security in certain pine trees and the colorful leaves of changing deciduous trees.
 The highest percentage of red morphs is known from Tennessee (79% of population) and Illinois (78% of population).
 A rarer "brown morph" is known, recorded exclusively in the south (i.e. Florida), which may be the occasional product of hybridation between the morphs.
 In Florida, brown morphs are typically reported in the more humid portions of the state, whereas they appear to be generally absent in the northern and northwestern parts of the state.
 A paler gray variation (sometimes bordering on a washed-out, whitish look) also exists in western Canada and the north-central United States.

 Confusion with other species

 In the closely related western screech owl (Megascops kennicottii), no color morphs are known; all owls of the western species are gray.
 Besides coloration, the western screech owl is of almost exactly the same general appearance and size as the eastern.
 The only reliable distinguishing feature is the bill color, which is considerably darker (often a black-gray) in the western and olive-yellow in the eastern; their voices also differ.
 The eastern and western screech owls overlap in the range in the Rio Grande valley at the Texas–Mexico border and the riparian woods of the Cimarron tributary of the Arkansas River on the edge of southern Great Plains.
-Other somewhat similar species that may abut the eastern screech owl's range in its western and southernmost distribution, like the Middle American screech owl (Megascops guatemalae; formerly called "vermiculated screech owl"), whiskered screech owl (Megascops trichopsis), and the flammulated owl (Psiloscops flammeolus), are distinguished by their increasingly smaller body and foot size, different streaking pattern on breast (bolder on the whiskered, weaker on the others), different bare part coloration, and distinctive voices.
-Through much of the eastern United States, eastern screech owls are essentially physically unmistakable, because other owls with ear tufts are much larger and differently colored and the only other small owl, the northern saw-whet owl (Aegolius acadius) is even smaller, with no ear tufts, a more defined facial disc, and browner overall color.
+Other somewhat similar species that may about the eastern screech owl's range in its western and southernmost distribution, like the Middle American screech owl (Megascops guatemalae; formerly called "vermiculated screech owl"), whiskered screech owl (Megascops trichopsis), and flammulated owl (Psiloscops flammeolus), are distinguished by their increasingly smaller body and foot sizes, different streaking pattern on breast (bolder on the whiskered, weaker on the others), different bare part coloration, and distinctive voices.
+Through much of the eastern United States, eastern screech owls are essentially physically unmistakable, because other owls with ear tufts are much larger and differently colored and the only other small owl, the northern saw-whet owl (Aegolius acadius), is even smaller, with no ear tufts, a more defined facial disc, and browner overall color.